fingerprintjs/fingerprintjs-pro-spa/README.md

 This library was designed to be used in SPA framework wrappers for the FingerprintJS Pro Javascript Agent.
 It also has several built-in caching mechanism that are optimized according to the official recommendations.
 If just need the [JS agent](https://github.com/fingerprintjs/fingerprintjs), you can use it directly, without this wrapper.
+If you're looking for a dedicated React integration, you can find it [here](https://github.com/fingerprintjs/fingerprintjs-pro-react).

 **This SDK works with FingerprintJS Pro, it will not work with the OSS version!**
 Learn more about the [difference between Pro and OSS](https://dev.fingerprintjs.com/docs/pro-vs-open-source).